japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaSourceProvider.md

 * *spark-kafka-source-[randomUUID]-[metadataPath_hashCode]-driver* for the `driverGroupIdPrefix`

-In the end, `createMicroBatchReader` creates a <<spark-sql-streaming-KafkaMicroBatchReader.adoc#, KafkaMicroBatchReader>> with the following:
+In the end, `createMicroBatchReader` creates a <<spark-sql-streaming-KafkaMicroBatchReader.md#, KafkaMicroBatchReader>> with the following:

 * the `KafkaOffsetReader`